-- Privatization and contracting out is a direct attack on equality and it impacts visible minorities disproportionately as we saw from the thousands of health care workers whose jobs were contracted out to low wage contractors in B.C.
-Bargaining job security means bargaining equality and we will resource the development of a strategic plan for negotiating job security provisions into our collective agreements. - Job evaluation and pay equity put millions of dollars into the pockets of CUPE members each year, and pay equity is the best way to eliminate gender discrimination in wages.
+Privatization and contracting out is a direct attack on equality and it impacts visible minorities disproportionately as we saw from the thousands of health care workers whose jobs were contracted out to low wage contractors in B.C.
+Bargaining job security means bargaining equality and we will resource the development of a strategic plan for negotiating job security provisions into our collective agreements.

+Job evaluation and pay equity put millions of dollars into the pockets of CUPE members each year, and pay equity is the best way to eliminate gender discrimination in wages.
 CUPE is committed to fair compensation for all our members and job evaluation is an excellent way to achieve that goal.
-CUPE will renew efforts to negotiate pay equity and job evaluation and will develop the necessary tools and strategies to implement these plans across our membership. - We will put in place a program to make major gains on equality issues such that we make progress in our communities and in our union by implementing the Vancouver Declaration from the CUPE Human Rights Conference, and by continuing to change the face of our union by refining our trainee representative program to include a program exclusively for equality-seeking groups. - Aboriginal land claims in an expeditious manner and to ensure that Aboriginal communities have access to quality public services including health care and a potable water supply such that "boil water" orders are not necessary.
+CUPE will immediately renew efforts to negotiate pay equity and job evaluation and will develop the necessary tools and strategies to implement these plans across our membership.
+We will pursue all avenues including the courts as CUPE's Airline Division has done, forcing the Human Rights Commission to resume processing pay equity claims.

+We will put in place a program to make major gains on equality issues such that we make progress in our communities and in our union by implementing the Vancouver Declaration from the CUPE Human Rights Conference, and by continuing to change the face of our union by refining our trainee representative program to include a program exclusively for equality-seeking groups.

+CUPE will lobby the federal government to conclude Aboriginal land claims in an expeditious manner and to ensure that Aboriginal communities have access to quality public services including health care and a potable water supply such that "boil water" orders are not necessary.
 CUPE will sign and promote labour market partnership agreements with employers and governments to ensure that Aboriginal people have education and training opportunities resulting in good paying jobs with benefits and pensions.
-It is a priority to target Aboriginal youth within these agreements as they are the fastest growing component of the Canadian labour force. - Our lobbying on rights for persons with disabilities will continue and CUPE will develop additional tools and courses to educate members about the duty to accommodate and other rights for these members.
+It is a priority to target Aboriginal youth within these agreements as they are the fastest growing component of the Canadian labour force.

+Our lobbying on rights for persons with disabilities will continue and CUPE will develop additional tools and courses to educate members about the duty to accommodate and other rights for these members.
+CUPE will conduct ongoing audits of CUPE National events and activities to ensure accessibility for persons with disabilities.

+Lesbian, Gay, Bisexual, Transgender, Transsexual and Intersex issues will be highlighted in the work of the Equality Branch over the next two years.
+We will develop new tools and strategies to ensure that our collective agreements, bylaws, policies and procedures eliminate discrimination and promote pride in our LGBTTI members.
+We will expand our education program such that our members become more sensitive to LGBTTI co-workers, ensuring a safe environment.

+The AIDS pandemic continues and CUPE will develop a strategic plan for a concerted lobby to take action to alleviate this worldwide pandemic.
+CUPE will develop an action plan for education and prevention of HIV/AIDS as well as a lobby for health care and drugs for persons with HIV/AIDS.
+This action plan will have both Canadian and international dimensions.